Is It Worth Hiring Stars? Lateral Partner Hiring And The Myth of Talent Portability

 “Hiring a star resembles an organ transplant.”

 Groysberg tells us what we may know from observation but which, it seems, many involved with lateral partner hiring still choose to ignore: Hiring a star is “likely to damage the morale of incumbents”.
 Those who do the hiring “tend to underestimate the magnitude of the upheaval and aftershocks”.
 It starts with compensation but, in order to please incoming stars, firms allocate resources in addition to comp.
-They provide support that incumbents do not have and understandably, those incumbents say “Wow, if you given me that level of support, I could have done better – I could be that “star”!”
+They provide support that incumbents do not have and understandably, those incumbents say “Wow, if you would have given me that level of support, I could have done better – I could be that “star”!”
 Groysberg confirms that perceptions of unfairness and inconsistency may spread quickly and lead to refusal to cooperate with the star newcomer and/or the decision by others to leave.

 In short, the responses of others to a star’s arrival may include: